biodatlab/thonburian-whisper/README.md

 <center/>

 Thonburian Whisper is an Automatic Speech Recognition (ASR) in Thai fine-tuned using [Whisper](https://openai.com/blog/whisper/) model originally from OpenAI.
-The model is releases as a part of [Whisper fine-tuning event](https://github.com/huggingface/community-events/tree/main/whisper-fine-tuning-event) from Huggingface (December 2022).
+The model is released as a part of [Whisper fine-tuning event](https://github.com/huggingface/community-events/tree/main/whisper-fine-tuning-event) from Huggingface (December 2022).

 ## Usage